seanpmaxwell/Typescript-Best-Practices/README.md

 - Anything with key/value pairs is technically an object.

 ### Classes
 - Use these for managing data that has both dynamic and static properties (i.e. a User object returned from a database query).
+Don't use classes for your application layers as an immutable-object itself is usually sufficient.
 Always protect your class with an interface.
 It's not typically necesasary to instantiate your classes when working with dynamic data, as a plain object represented by the class's interface can usually suffice.
 For example, if an ORM returns an object with all the key/value pairs for user (even if it's not an `instanceof` User) often times that's good enough and we don't need to call `new User()` to work with the data.
+Conversely, many times even an interface itself is enough and we don't even need create a class for the data.

 ## Naming